Ocean cruising in Africa

-Why cruise Africa
+Why choose Africa cruises

-This 10-strong cluster of islands in the mid-Atlantic may not be the most obvious winter sun destination, but Cape Verde has so much to offer travellers.
+This 10-strong cluster of islands in the mid-Atlantic may not be the most obvious winter sun destination, but Cape Verde cruises have so much to offer travellers.
 Along with year-round sun, it is steeped in colonial history, first inhabited by the Portuguese in 1456, has a breathtaking volcanic landscape and offers amazing watersports.

 Iconic ports in Africa